-Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan.

-- Project must be CDBG eligible. - Project must meet one of the CDBG-MIT qualified national objectives. - Project must meet duplication of benefits requirements included under CDBG-MIT.
-Proposed Start/End Dates:
+- Project must be located in the County. - Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan. - Project must be CDBG eligible. - Project must be easily clighter.
+Project must meet one of the CDBG-MIT qualified national objectives. - Project must meet duplication of benefits requirements included under CDBG-MIT.

-This program is anticipated to begin in 2021 and be completed by 2024.
-Responsible Entity:
+This program is anticipated to begin in 2021 and be completed by 2025.